 The Society of St. Vincent de Paul Exeter offers emergency food and financial assistance to low-income residents of Exeter, Stratham, Newfields, Brentwood, Kensington, and East Kingston.
 For those who do not live in our service area, we are happy to direct you to your local food pantry or town welfare office for assistance.

 The Community Assistance Center hosts staff from various local agencies five days a week.
-The programs they offer are available to residents of or outside our service area and each agency has their own guidelines to qualify for assistance.
+The programs they offer are available to residents of or outside our service area, and each agency has its guidelines to qualify for assistance.
 Please contact the agency directly for more information on their services and eligibility.

-SVdP Exeter offers emergency food to low income individuals and families who are residents of Exeter, Stratham, Newfields, Brentwood, Kensington, and East Kingston on a monthly basis.
-Clients are able to visit our Food Pantry and choose items from our shelves including milk, butter, eggs, produce, bread, meat, nonperishable foods, and personal hygiene items.
+SVdP Exeter offers emergency food to low-income individuals and families who are residents of Exeter, Stratham, Newfields, Brentwood, Kensington, and East Kingston monthly.
+Clients can visit our Food Pantry and choose items from our shelves, including milk, butter, eggs, produce, bread, meat, non-perishable foods, and personal hygiene items.

 Please call (603) 772-9922 or visit the Center for more information about becoming a client.